dbaarda/rollsum-tests/RESULTS.rst

 mean, and hence are less evenly distributed.

 Poisson distributions have the interesting property that the variance is equal to the mean.
-This means we can use variance / mean of the as a measure of how good a hash function is, where large values are bad, and 1.0 is ideal.
-Any values < 1.0 are probably statistical noise.
+This means we can use (mean / variance) as a measure of how good a hash function is, where small values near zero are bad, and 1.0 is ideal.
+Any values > 1.0 are probably statistical noise.

-Looking at the (variance / mean) of the number of entries per hash value gives us an indication of how close to ideal a hash is for collisions.
+Looking at the (mean / variance) of the number of entries per hash value gives us an indication of how close to ideal a hash is for collisions.

 Dividing the hash space into 2^N buckets is tested using "and_mask" (AndMask described above), "mod_mask" (ModMask described above) or "mix_mask" (mix32() and then ModMask).
-The (variance/mean) bucket size for these give an indication of the hashtable collision rate for the hash using those bucketing methods.
+The (mean / variance) bucket size for these give an indication of the hashtable collision rate for the hash using those bucketing methods.

 Finally hashtable clustering is tested as "and_clust", "mod_clust", and "mix_clust" for the 3 bucketing methods merging 16 adjacent buckets into a "bucket-cluster".
-The mean/variance of the bucket-cluster sizes shows how badly the hash clusters for those bucketing methods.
+The (mean / variance) of the bucket-cluster sizes shows how badly the hash clusters for those bucketing methods.